tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 Creating Subscenes
 ''''''''''''''''''''
-Subscenes are managed by the Scene menu commands, and by buttons in the Xsheet Toolbar.
+Subscenes are managed by the Scene menu commands, and by buttons in the Quick Toolbar.

 You can create a Subscene by collapsing one or several columns/layers where levels are exposed, choosing to include when needed the pegbars to which the columns are linked; or you can cut or copy columns/layers and drawings outside of the Subscene, then paste them inside of it.